 Description

-On each trial, subjects see two different stimuli presented in rapid succession, each acting as the imperative stimulus for a different choice RT task using different effectors.
-The time between the presentation of the two stimuli (stimulus-onset-asynchrony, SOA) is manipulated across trials
+The Psychological Refractory Period (PRP) task measures the limit of dual-tasking.
+On each trial, subjects see two different stimuli presented in rapid succession, each acting as the imperative stimulus for a different choice reaction time (choice RT) task using different effectors.
+The time between the presentation of the two stimuli (stimulus-onset-asynchrony, SOA) is manipulated across trials.

 Identified Description

-The Psychological Refractory Period (PRP) task measures the limit of dual-tasking.
-In PRP tasks, subject are presented two different stimuli in rapid succession, each of which acts as the imperative stimulus for a different choice RT task using a different sets of responses.
+The Psychological Refractory Period (PRP) task measures the limit of dual-tasking, the ability of the cognitive system to complete two tasks in rapid succession, which is often important for goal-directed behavior.
+In PRP tasks, subject are presented with two different stimuli in rapid succession, each of which acts as the imperative stimulus for a different choice RT task using a different set of responses.
 The duration between the onset of the two stimuli, the stimulus onset asynchrony (SOA), is manipulated across trials.
 The main dependent measure is the speed of responding, especially for the second task in the sequence, as a function of SOA.
-When the SOA is long, performance in the second task is similarly fast as a single-task environment, suggesting that there is little interference from the first task to the second.
+When the SOA is long, performance speed in the second task is similar to a single-task environment, suggesting that there is little interference from the first task to the second.
 When the SOA is short, performance in the second task is severely slowed, suggesting that the second task must wait in a serial processing bottleneck (Pashler, 1994) or must share limited processing capacity/resources (Tombu & Jolicoeur, 2003) with the first task.
-Therefore, this task is taken as an index of the ability of the cognitive system to complete two tasks in rapid succession, which is often important for goal-directed behavior.